-Coarse grasses can quickly overrun fine turf, making it look patchy and spoiling the look of your lawn.
-These types of grasses are not easy to control and if allowed, can quickly invade large areas of your lawn if you allow them to do so.
+Coarse grass can quickly overrun fine turf, making it look patchy and spoiling the appearance of your lawn.
+These grasses are not easy to control, and they can take over large areas of your lawn if you allow them to do so.

-Want to learn more about coarse grass in your lawn and how you can manage it?
-Let's find out.
+Want to learn more about coarse grass in your lawn and what you can do about it?
+Read on!

 Image source: Wikimedia Commons